ohbarye/ohbarye.github.io/src/cv/en.md

 ## Summary

-The core of my strength is web backend.
-I have experience in full-cycle development for both in-house development and client work.
-I can be the overall lead in the team from development to operation, starting with the requirements and requirements definition, which is done with timely communication.

-I have been developing SPA and MPA with React in the System of Engagement areas such as registration leads and retention measures, and in the Web frontend area for services that require rich experiences.

-I can develop complex business logic required in the System of Record fields, such as payment systems and banking systems, with quality, speed, and robustness in mind.
+Software Engineer with extensive experience in full-cycle development, ranging from robust development of payment and banking systems with Ruby and Go to SPA/MPA development using React.
+My strengths lie in software design within System of Record domains and implementing solutions with a focus on performance and scalability.
+I actively contribute to the engineering community through OSS projects and technical presentations.
+(See [Personal Projects](#personal-projects), [Public Output](#public-output))

-I also served as an engineering manager for an organization with 20-60 engineers.
-As a result, I have a proven track record and knowledge of team design, project management, recruitment, corporate branding, culture building, community activities, and more.
+I have also served as an Engineering Manager in organizations of 20-60 engineers, gaining substantial experience and expertise in team design, project management, recruitment, corporate branding, culture building, and community activities.

+My core strength is the ability to foster team technical growth while ensuring quality and robustness in mission-critical development, from batch processing idempotency to data consistency in payment systems.

 ## Skills